tracek/audio-explorer/docs/case_storm_petrels.md

 THIS SECTION WILL BE EXPANDED SHORTLY

 Having quality labels is crucial to enable successful supervised machine learning.
 Audio Explorer enabled us to label in 2 hours over 200 hours of recordings. ~50h was then used for training and validation, while rest for testing.

+The results are very promising: ~99% accuracy.
+It should be attributed partially to the fact that the case was not complicated, there are not many sounds that can confuse the algorithm.
+The only "competition" to storm petrels make brown noddy.

+Here's the ROC:

+<iframe width="900" height="800" frameborder="0" scrolling="no" src="//plot.ly/~tracewsl/339.embed"></iframe